-Woman are highly susceptible to forced labor because of the overwhelming power imbalance in the workplace, culture, judicial system, politics, family and religion.
+Child labour is typically and almost always associated with forced labour because children/minors are generally incapable of informed consent.
+Women are highly susceptible to forced labour because of the overwhelming power imbalance in the workplace, culture, judicial system, politics, family and religion.

 How can consumers spot it?

-Every certification system (green label, social label, fair trade, etc.,) has value in their respective discipline but are generally not holistic.
+Every certification system when it comes to modern-day slavery (green label, social label, fair trade, etc.,) has to value in their respective discipline but are generally not holistic.
 Social certifications tend to gloss over climate change.
-Enviro labels have weak understanding of human rights.
+Enviro labels have a weak understanding of human rights.
 Fairtrade tends to have a simplistic understanding of human rights.

 Consumers can recognize the importance of the label’s claim but also keep in mind the label doesn’t address equally important issues.

 Not every farm or primary production site (food, cotton, fish, rubber, latex) in the developing world have forced labour.
 But many do.
-So when a brand says they don’t have forced labour or say they visit every site each year it’s usually communications marketing stuff versus a reflection of reality.
-Depending on the commodity and geography, there’s a high probability forced labor was involved at some stage in the supply chain.
+So when a brand says they don’t have forced labour or say they visit every site each year it’s usual communications marketing stuff versus a reflection of reality.
+Depending on the commodity and geography, there’s a high probability that forced labour was involved at some stage in the supply chain.

-Consumers can ask for a fuller accountability from brands rather than default info.
+Consumers can ask for fuller accountability from brands rather than default info.

-Anytime child labor is employed or where highly vulnerable, migratory, poorly educated and economically impoverished women enter the workforce in highly patriarchal economies where there is weak rule of the law and high degrees of sexism, you’ll likely have incidences of forced labour. e.g., India – ginning mills, agriculture in parts of Africa and Asia and manufacturing throughout the developing world.
+Anytime child labour is employed or was highly vulnerable, migratory, poorly educated and economically impoverished women enter the workforce in highly patriarchal economies where there is weak rule of the law and high degrees of sexism, you’ll likely have incidences of forced labour. e.g., India – ginning mills, agriculture in parts of Africa and Asia and manufacturing throughout the developing world.

-Consumers can ask where is a coffee bean grown, where is fabric milled.
+Consumers can ask where is a coffee bean grown, where the is fabric milled

 This is a very complicated issue and I hope these guidelines offer some insight into how we can be more mindful consumers.